 The sandstone rocks found in the west of Shetland are 390 million years old and were laid down as sediments within a large desert continent near the Equator.
 The ancient metamorphic rocks from Vementry to Bousta have been sculpted by ice into a rugged landscape of small hills and lochs.
 Volcanoes sometimes erupted into the wet sediment and laid down lava and ash which can be seen today near Clousta.

 Anglers should visit the lochs in the Clousta road – Northhouse, Vaara, Clousta and Clingswater are all worth a cast.

-Photo: Kim Rendall Back on the A971 road, branch left at the now derelict Parkhall and head to Sand, with the remains of the pre-reformation Chapel of St Mary’s, and a fine sandy beach.
+Back to the A971 main road on past Bixter, branch left at the now derelict Parkhall and head to Sand, with the remains of the pre-reformation Chapel of St Mary’s, and a fine sandy beach.
 Here you will also find Da Gairdins i Sand, where three crofts have been transformed into an oasis of life.
 Over 30,000 trees, shrubs and flowers have been planted and a free leaflet shows the recommended routes.

-Reawick has a beach of red sand which is interesting to explore and safe for swimming.
+The small ‘Red Ayre’ beach is worth a visit, and Reawick also has a beach of red sand which is interesting to explore and safe for swimming.
 Reawick House is a laird’s mansion standing above the picturesque bay.
 The house dates from 1730 and is listed grade two.

 A hide, with disabled access, has been constructed for viewing the varied wildlife which includes otters, seals and birds.
 A Shetland Amenity Trust camping böd is situated in the old Skeld shop.